 We believe the Father sent the Son, and that the Father and the Son send the Holy Spirit.
 We believe this one, holy, and triune God sends the Church into the world for His glory and the salvation of souls.
 We believe our vocation is to join this work of God, wherever and whenever we perceive it: we are sent to preach hope to the hopeless, rest to the weary, God’s love to the unloved, and in and through all these to glorify Christ.
 We are a church that wants to pursue this obedience in every way that God leads, even in ways that stretch and challenge us.

 We believe in paying attention to our roots, not only as Baptists, but also as Protestants, and as orthodox Christians who are part of the majestic and ongoing history of God’s mighty saving acts.
-This means we think tradition, both recent and ancient, has a role to play in how we worship, pray and read the Bible - not as a taskmaster but as a resource.
-While we believe tradition is important, we also believe every tradition stands under the authority of Holy Scripture, and that tradition must never become a legalistic burden on the conscience.
+This means we think the historical practices and perspectives of the church, both recent and ancient, provide important resources for interpreting the bible, ordering our worship, and living the Christian life.
+However, while we believe this history can be helpful, we also believe all traditions, practices, and perspectives are subject to the authority of Holy Scripture, and that they must never become a legalistic burden on the conscience.